gold2718/NorESM_docs/contribute/fork_workflow.rst

 ::

-   git fetch --all               # Update commit log for all remote git repositories git pull upstream master      # pull latest from the upstream master branch; do it often if possible git push origin master        # do this when upstream is ahead of you local (origin) repos, to stay in sync. git checkout -b my-feature    # create and switch to a new branch "my-feature".
+   git fetch --all               # Update commit log for all remote git repositories git pull upstream main      # pull latest from the upstream main branch; do it often if possible git push origin main        # do this when upstream is ahead of you local (origin) repos, to stay in sync. git checkout -b my-feature    # create and switch to a new branch "my-feature".
    ...                           # edit some code
    git commit -a -m "Add first draft of my feature"